All About Moe

 Find out more about Orlando's car accidents and what to do if you or someone you love was seriously injured on the road.

-Moses DeWitt is an attorney with the DeWitt Law Firm, who has recovered millions for his clients.
+Moses DeWitt is a personal injury attorney with the DeWitt Law Firm, who has recovered millions for his clients.
 As an advocate for the injured, he has fought insurance companies and large corporations to get his clients the compensation they deserve.

 He is a regular commentator for many media outlets in Central Florida, including the News Junkie on Real Radio 104.1 and News Talk 580 WDBO.
 His sound legal advice has also been utilized by national media outlets, including Newsweek.